Search results for:

 Tags: Cyber Crime, data center security, data centers, federal government, hacking, Hostwinds, information technology, malicious software, National Security Agency, network, networking, performance, security, servers, spying, surveillance, tracking, web hosting, web site

-Researchers at Websense, a San Diego-based company specializing in computer security software, have reported that the Microsoft's error and crash reporting system for Windows is “prone to hacking” – allowing attackers to use “unencrypted data” as an opportunity to "refine and pinpoint their attacks“, according to a recent article published by Zee News India.
+Researchers at Websense, a San Diego-based company specializing in computer security software, have reported that Microsoft's error and crash reporting system for Windows is "_prone to hacking_" – allowing attackers to use "_unencrypted data_" as an opportunity to "refine and pinpoint their attacks, "according to a recent article published by Zee News India.

-The article indicates that these error reports contain a “wealth of information on the specific PC” which can be used to gain access to a number of private entrances of the user.
-As the article explains by an example, if an iPhone user connects their phone to “sync with iTunes” this prompts the generation of an "automatic report” which is then sent directly to Microsoft.
-This report contains the "identifier and manufacturer" of the device, and as the article indicates, “the Windows version, the maker and model of the PC and other data.”
-According to the article, Websense discovered that “unencrypted information fed to Microsoft by the initial and lowest-level reports, labeled 'Stage 1' report, comprise a dangerous leak.”
+The article indicates that these error reports contain a "_wealth of information on the specific PC_" which can be used to access the user's private entrances.
+As the article explains by an example, if an iPhone user connects their phone to "_sync with iTunes_" this prompts the generation of an "automatic report," which is then sent directly to Microsoft.
+This report contains the "identifier and manufacturer" of the device.
+The article indicates, "_the Windows version, the maker and model of the PC and other data._" According to the article, Websense discovered that "_unencrypted information fed to Microsoft by the initial and lowest-level reports, labeled 'Stage 1' report, comprise a dangerous leak._"

 In an added note, according to the article, other reports indicate that the National Security Agency (NSA) "_collected Windows crash reports from its global wiretaps to monitor details of targeted PCs_" – as revealed recently by Der Spiegel, the German news magazine.

 Written by Bryon Turcotte / January 8, 2014